rahulkataria35/Kafka-Python-Docker/README.md

 # Requirement:

-- You will need to install the following package in your system to follow the next steps.
+> You will need to install the following package in your system to follow the next steps.

-1. Docker
+- Docker
-2. Python 3.9
-3. java > 8
-4. pip

-# Run the command in the directory

-> pip3 install -r requirements.txt

 # first look at the docker-compose.yml file